xplosionmind/old.tommi.space/_notes/public/Around the world.md

 description: "Places I love around the world"
 main: true
 todo:
-  - "OpenStreetMap API and implementations with maps"
+  - "Put everything together"
 ---
 <cite><a href="https://youtube.com/watch?v=a9eNQZbjpJk" rel="noopener noreferrer" target="_blank" title="Red Hot Chili Peppers - Around The World">Around the World</a></cite> is a song that I love by Red Hot Chili Peppers.
 It talks about the beauty of all the different and astounding places around the world.
-This is not merely a list of places I’ve been to in my life, but an ever growing and evolving record of the ones I carry in my heart.
+This is not merely a list of places I have been to in my life, but an ever growing and evolving record of the ones I carry in my heart.

+<div class="embed-container"><iframe width="100%" height="300px" frameborder="0" allowfullscreen src="//umap.openstreetmap.fr/en/map/favorites_593427?scaleControl=true&miniMap=false&scrollWheelZoom=true&zoomControl=true&allowEdit=false&moreControl=true&searchControl=null&tilelayersControl=null&embedControl=null&datalayersControl=true&onLoadPanel=undefined&captionBar=false&fullscreenControl=true"></iframe></div>

 <br />
 <br />